walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the player.PlayerPortalEvent event is fired

  * priority - optional - see events.on() for more information.

+### events.playerUnregisterChannel()

+#### Parameters

+ * callback - A function which is called whenever the player.PlayerUnregisterChannelEvent event is fired

+ * priority - optional - see events.on() for more information.